danfickle/cpp-to-java-source-converter/README.md

 This is an incomplete and fluid list of items that need doing before the initial release.

 + General
+  + A lot of work on multi dimension arrays.
   + integer promotion/demotion
   + cleanup cpptojavatype method.
   + function pointers.